gadventures/python-api-challenge/README.md

 unexplored territory, and if you are able to fulfill all the requirements scoped for a task.

 We're looking for code that is well structured, documented, and testable.
+We don't expect you to write unit tests, but we do expect you to be able to explain how you'd approach them when we discuss .

 Please provide two or so paragraphs within the `README` of how you went about completing the challenge.